pingone-davinci/documentation/docs/sinch/README.md

 This connector serves a single use case: verifying that the user possesses a phone number.
 It accomplishes this by sending a One Time Password (OTP) to a phone number through either an SMS message or a phone call.

+Any flow using the Sinch connector will require a subsequent Functions connector on the back end of the Verify Code capability to properly parse the API response.
+Choose the A == B (Multiple Conditions) capability.
+Set Value A to status (select the {} icon, choose the Sinch - Verify Code connector earlier in the flow and find "status" in the list).
+Set value 1 to SUCCESSFUL, value 2 to PENDING, and value 3 to FAIL.
+Apply your changes.
+From the PENDING branch of the Functions connector, drag and release.
+Add an Error Customize connector and configure the message to your liking.
+This allows the end user retry their code up to 5 times.

+Please reference the below image in the SMS Verification section for reference.

 ## SMS verification